-There have been a few times lately when I needed a trivet - that's a little raised up item to put a hot pot on.
+There have been a few times lately when I needed a trivet - that's a little raised up item to put a hot pot on that protects the counter top.

 They are Syringa josikaea, or Hungarian Lilac.
 Not grown for their lovely flowers or evocative scent, these tend towards really straight fast growth, perfect for grafting other forms of lilacs onto to make a standard tree.